GTGOTG/gtgotg-app/README.md

 **Built with ❤️ for travelers who need to go on the go!** 🚽✨

 ---
-*Last updated: September 18, 2025 - Testing webhook integration after reconnection*
+*Last updated: September 18, 2025 - Webhook test: GitHub-Vercel integration verified*